Now there’s a fish you may not have considered smoking – the classic carp fish.

 Start the Smoking Process

-- You need to track the internal air temperature of your smoker during the smoking process.
-If your smoker does not have an external thermometer, use a long-stemmed thermometer.
-This thermometer helps so that you don’t have to remove your smoker’s lid.
+2. You must track your smoker’s internal air temperature during the smoking process.
+Use a probe thermometer if your smoker does not have an external thermometer.
+This thermometer helps prevent you from having to remove your smoker’s lid.

-- You can regularly add a handful of wood chips to increase the temperature in the smoker.
+3. You can regularly add a handful of wood chips to increase the smoker’s temperature.
 Do this over three hours so that a sudden rise in temperature does not create curds in the fish.
-You can cool your smoker by adding small amounts of water to the wood.
+You can also cool your smoker by adding water to the wood.

-- If your smoker does not get hot enough, you can transfer your fillets to a conventional oven.
-Then complete the cooking process.
+5. If your smoker is not hot enough, transfer your fillets to a conventional oven and complete the cooking process there.

 Want To Serve With Smoked Carp?

-Need some delcious sides?
+Need some delicious sides?
 See my favorites below

 Smoke Carp Recipe